 Milk that has been left out at room temperature for too long can be harmful – even without any obvious signs of spoilage like clumping or curdling.
-Just a few hours outside of the fridge can allow bacteria to multiply to harmful levels.
+Just a few hours outside of the fridge can allow bacteria to multiply to levels that can cause stomach upset.

 On the other hand, milk that has spoiled in the fridge will most likely have significant signs of deterioration such as lumps, a sour smell, and a sour taste.

 Milk that has spoiled either at room temperature or in the fridge could make your baby sick if they drink a large enough amount of it to obtain food poisoning.

 Rest assured, if the milk was truly spoiled to the point of having changes in texture, taste, and smell – it’s very likely your little one wouldn’t have drunk it at all – or possibly just consumed a very small amount before rejecting it.

 Breastmilk in general has better resistance to bacteria than cow’s milk or prepared formula.

 Freshly pumped breastmilk should be able to last for about 4 days in the fridge before it needs to be discarded or frozen.

 However, the concern is that once a bottle has been exposed to the bacteria in your baby’s mouth, bacteria could theoretically multiply to harmful levels in the unfinished milk.